worldflora/wfo-docs/docs/index.md

 The [WFO PlantList (WfoPlantList)](https://wfoplantlist.org/) is a collaborative project within the WFO to maintain a consensus nomenclature and classification of plants to act as a __taxonomic backbone__ for the WFO and other projects.

 This website acts as a documentation hub for the different applications and repositories that are used to compile and publish the WFO PlantList.

-## Conceptual model

-The most important thing to understand
+What you need to know should either be here or linked to from here.
+If something is missing please [contact us](contact.md).

+The WFO PlantList is compiled from multiple sources and published to multiple places.
+Technically this involves a series of components that are described below.
+These components may change through time but the [conceptual model](concepts.md) that describes the nomenclature and classification is common across these components and should persist.
+If this is your first visit we recommend you familiarize yourself with the problem domain and how we approach it by reviewing the [concepts page](concepts.md) now.

-## Main components
+## Main components and data flow

 ### 1. Rhakhis - editing platform